-In our innovative approach, we are able to immunise Kymouse™ with a defined immunogen and then identify and isolate monoclonal antibodies that reliably bind the antigen with desired properties.
+In our innovative approach, founded on a human immune system, we can use a defined immunogen and then identify and isolate monoclonal antibodies that reliably bind the antigen with desired properties.
 An appropriate immunogen is therefore a means of eliciting a protective immune response to a given pathogen and a tool for discovering therapeutic antibodies to treat a given disease.
 Consequently, we are able to build processes for vaccine efficacy development and therapeutic antibody discovery, simultaneously.

 Our vaccine programmes have been primed by investment from Bill & Melinda Gates Foundation and by partnerships with leading academic groups.
 Together, these shared activities strengthen our unique position to build value as a provider of the best-in-class humanised B-cell repertoire mouse for vaccine development and assessment as a pre-clinical model.